julianee-jk/IDAssignment1/README.md

 * Media & General Public
     * Check out the social media of the Chainsmokers to reach out to them.
+    * Check out their old to new albums and learn more about the duo.

 ## Features
 These are the current features and pages of my website as well as the additional features I plan to add in the future.